mksv-pro/mksv-pro.github.io/index.md

 layout: single
 author_profile: true
 ---
-I am a student pursuing a **research master's degree** in mathematics and physics at @SorbonneUniversite and in finance at @DauphinePSL.
-My areas of interest are statistical physics, machine learning, stochastic processes, quantitative finance, theoretical macroeconomics, public policy evaluation, and computational neuroscience.
+I am a **research master** student in mathematics and physics at the [Sorbonne University](https://www.sorbonne-universite.fr/) and in finance at [Dauphine PSL](https://dauphine.psl.eu/).
+My areas of interest are statistical physics, machine learning, stochastic processes, quantitative finance, theoretical macroeconomics and computational science.
 You can view my CV [here](/assets/CV.pdf).

 - Project 1